Mount Unzen

-Mount Unzen (雲仙岳, Unzen-dake) is an active volcanic group of several overlapping stratovolcanoes, near the city of Shimabara, Nagasaki on the island of Kyushu, Japan's southernmost main island.
+Mount Unzen (雲仙岳, Unzen-dake) is an active stratovolcano of several overlapping small, volcanic cones, near the city of Shimabara, Nagasaki on the island of Kyushu, Japan's southernmost main island.

 In 1792, the collapse of one of its several lava domes triggered a megatsunami that killed 14,524 people in Japan's worst volcanic-related disaster.
 The volcano was most recently active from 1990 to 1995, and a large eruption in 1991 generated a pyroclastic flow that killed 43 people, including three volcanologists.

 Its highest peaks are (普賢岳, Fugen-dake) at 1359 m and (平成新山, Heisei-shinzan) at 1486 m.
 The latter emerged during the eruptions of the early, eponymous Heisei era (1989–2019).

 Overview

 Mount Unzen (or Unzen-dake) rises in the central part of the Shimabara Peninsula, Nagasaki Prefecture.
 It is located on the outer ring of the Chijiwa Caldera centering on Tachibana Bay in the west of the peninsula.
 It consists of a total of more than 20 mountains, however, the complexity in the shape of Unzen-dake was expressed by various numbers (such as Mitake Goho/Mimine Godake as "24th peak", or Yatsuha as "36th peak").
 As a result, the usage of only eight mountains (sometimes three mountains) was coined in a narrow sense, but historically it is a name that refers to the entire mountain range towering over the sea.
 It is often confused with the name of the oldest peak, Fugen-dake.

 Surrounding the highest peak of Heisei-shinzan (1,483 m), are Fugen-dake (1,359 m), Kunimi-dake (1,347 m), Myoken-dake (1,333 m), Nodake (1,142 m), Kusenbedake (1,062 m), and Yadake (943 m).
 Fugen-dake and Heisei-shinzan derive magma from the Chijiwa Caldera.
 In other words, it is supplied from a magma chamber beneath Tachibana Bay off Obama Onsen.
 The main peak is Fugen-dake, but the volcanic activity from 1990 (Heisei 2) to 1995 (Heisei 7) made Heisei-shinzan, which was higher in elevation.
 Heisei-shinzan is also the highest peak in Nagasaki Prefecture.

 Unzen originally read "onsen" in the notation of a hot spring, but it was changed to the current notation when it was designated as a national park.
 An army radar base was built near the summit of Fugen-dake during the Pacific War, where about 100 people were stationed.